robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

-Similarly as static keywords, dynamic keywords can require any number of arguments, have default values, and accept variable number of arguments and free keyword arguments.
+Similarly as static keywords, dynamic keywords can require any number of arguments, have default values, and accept variable number of arguments and free named arguments.
 The syntax for how to represent all these different variables is explained in the following table.
 Note that the examples use Python syntax for lists, but Java developers should use Java lists or String arrays instead.